jaafaralaswad/ME700-Newton/README.md

 python --version
 ```

-Create an editable install of the bisection method code.
+Create an editable install of the newton's method code.
 Use the following line making sure you are in the correct directory:

 ```bash
 pip install -e .